DavidToddMiller/gr-aff3ct_codes/README.md

                                DEPENDENCIES for MIT AFF3CT Shared Library

-There are some build dependencies for this GNU Radio out-of-tree module that must be done before running the above "cmake" and "make" operations that are required to use the MIT AFF3CT Shared Library in a GNU Radio block:
+There are some build dependencies for these GNU Radio out-of-tree modules that must be done before running the above "cmake" and "make" operations that are required to use the MIT AFF3CT Shared Library in a GNU Radio block:

   1) The MIT AFF3CT Library (Header Files and Shared Object File) are already available in this repository, but must be placed in other folder locations before compiling/building so that they are found during build and execution.